-These three words have big implications for all small businesses – yours included.
-So, what do they mean?
-The first thing to understand is that your potential customers are searching the internet for your products and services when they need them.
-Good SEO will ensure you show up at or near the top of search results when your potential customers make those searches.
+Search engine optimization has big implications for all small businesses – yours included.
+So, what is SEO?
+The first thing to recognize is that your potential customers are searching on Google for your products and services when they need them.
+A website with good SEO will ensure your site shows up at or near the top of search results when your potential customers make those searches.

-What goes into optimizing your website for search engines?
+What goes into optimizing your website for Google and other search engines?
 There are two components: on-page optimization and off-page optimization.

 This aspect of SEO is likely to be the most familiar to you.
 Basically, on-page SEO is the process of telling Google what your website is about, like what services you provides, what times your business is open, and what other customers think of you based off your reviews.

 It all starts with a keyword analysis for your specific industry and location.
 These keywords are the search terms your potential customers use when they’re looking for someone in your industry.
 Typically, these search terms and keywords are related to your top services.